-Data can be deposited with the Cambridge Crystallographic Data Centre (CCDC) via our web-based deposit form at:
+Data should be deposited with the Cambridge Crystallographic Data Centre (CCDC) via our web-based CIF deposition and validation service at:

 The CCDC accepts depositions of crystal structure data in CIF format from X-ray and neutron diffraction studies, and from powder studies using a constrained refinement, principally for:

 Some other structure types may also be accepted - please consult our FAQ page for more information.

 The CCDC strongly encourages the inclusion of structure factor data with CIFs for deposition to the Cambridge Structural Database (CSD), in line with recommendations by the International Union of Crystallography (IUCr).
 For further information please check our FAQ page or the announcement from the IUCr.